web-ext-experiments/about/source/experiments/index.rst

 Hello world
 -----------

-A simple example of Hello World.
+A simple example of Hello World which logs to the console.

 Status: **example**